libor-m/ngs-course/03-file-processing.rst

   wc -w file.txt # Number of words in a file wc -l file.txt # Number of lines in a file

-To calculate the number of bytes, words and lines in every file listed:
+To calculate the number of lines in every file listed:

 .. code-block:: bash

-  wc -c *.txt
-  wc -w *.txt
   wc -l *.txt

 1. Count the number of variants in the file